-Fat emboli may occur either by direct entry of depot fat globules from disrupted adipose tissue or bone marrow into the bloodstream in areas of trauma (mechanical) or via production of toxic intermediaries of fat present in the plasma (biochemical).
+The fat emboli may occur either by direct entry of fat globules from broken adipose tissue or bone marrow into the bloodstream in areas of trauma.

-It is thought that release of fat emboli leads to occlusion of the microvasculature, triggering an inflammatory response leading to skin, lung and neural dysfunction.
+It is thought that the release of fat emboli leads to occlusion of the small vessels which triggers an inflammatory response leading to skin, lung and neural problems.

-Pulmonary changes lead to respiratory distress not unlike acute respiratory distress syndrome.
 It is usually the initial manifestation typically appearing within 24 hours after the injury.
+T

-The late presentation is thought to be a result of injury to the pulmonary capillary endothelium caused by free fatty acids that were hydrolyzed by lipoprotein lipase and releasing local toxic mediators.
+The chemical theory states that Injury to the pulmonary capillary endothelium by free fatty acids occurs.
+These are formed by hydrolyzation of fats by that were hydrolyzed by lipoprotein lipase.
+These free fatty acids release local toxic mediators.

-Cerbral and renal effects are caused by fat emboli that pass to systemic circulation.
-A patent foramen ovale is seen in 20-30% people and this may how fat emboli pass from pulmonary circulation to systemic.
+Cerebral and renal effects are caused by fat emboli that pass to the systemic circulation.
+The fat emboli are thought to pass to systemic circulation from pulmonary by patent foramen ovale which is seen in 20-30% of the normal population.

-In brain, patient may have gross encephalopathy, localized cerebral edema, and white-matter changes.
+In the brain, gross encephalopathy, localized cerebral edema, and white-matter changes may occur.

 Causes of Fat Embolism Syndrome